era-platform/cene/notes/docs.md

 ```
 (def-type foreign val)
 ```
 An s-expression that consists of an embedded value of any type, but usually a name.
-The program may not know of a way to encode the name as serializable data, but it can still be passed to `(compile ...)`.
+The program may not know of a way to encode the name as serializable data, but it can still be passed to `(compile-expression ...)`.

 -
 ```